 On Vancouver's North Shore we love to celebrate!
 Summer is full of free, family friendly festival fun.
-In the fall we also have the new Artists for Conservation Festival, as well as the Lower Lonsdale Fall and Christmas Festivals.
+In the fall we also have the Artists for Conservation Festival and a Christmas Festival.

 These are a few of the annual festivals that are hosted on the North Shore each year.